MinaProtocol/mina/rfcs/0051-limit-zkapp-cmds-per-block.md

 lot of transactions will be lost in the process due to mempool overflow.

+Some payments and delegations may wait a long time for inclusion or even get dropped if they are created by the same fee payer as a zkApp command waiting for inclusion due to the limit.
+This cannot be helped, unfortunately.

 ## Rationale and alternatives

 This is a temporary solution until the scan state storage can be